 There is some evidence that:

-In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of skin cancer include:
+In addition to both radiation, and the findings on diet, nutrition and physical activity outlined above, other established causes of skin cancer include:

 Medicines used to suppress the immune system after organ transplantation are associated with increased risk of skin cancers, particularly squamous cell carcinoma.